dannsam/xenko-docs/manual/get-started/index.md

 In this section we will show you the basics of the Game Studio, and how to use them to create your first game.

-This section will discuss the following subjects:
+This section discusses the following subjects:

 * [Install Xenko](install-xenko.md) - how to install Xenko and Game Studio
-* [Xenko Launcher](xenko-launcher.md) - how to use the Xenko Launcher
+* [Launch Xenko](launch-Xenko.md) - how to launch Xenko for the first time
 * [Create a project](create-a-project.md) - create your first project in Game Studio
 * [Game Studio](game-studio.md) - how to use Game Studio
 * [Project structure](project-structure.md) - learn about project structures